Hatem Halabi, MD, FACS

 A dedicated researcher and educator, Dr. Halabi has lectured widely on surgical oncology and has presented work at numerous professional conferences.
 His original research has been published in several eminent medical journals.

 Dr. Halabi provides compassionate care to patients requiring surgery as part of their cancer treatment.
 He performs sophisticated surgical procedures, including cytoreductive surgery in combination with hyperthermic intraperitoneal chemotherapy (HIPEC) for advanced stage abdominal cancers.
+He is also trained in and performs robotic surgeries for gynecologic, colorectal and gastric cancers.

 Dr. Halabi enjoys spending his free time with his wife and three children, playing tennis and exercising.